vannguyengd/gooddata-ui/website/versioned_docs/version-6.1.0/15_props__chart_config.md

 ### Custom color palette

-If you [uploaded a custom color palette](https://help.gooddata.com/display/doc/Importing+Custom+Color+Palettes) to your project, the visualizations created based on the [Visualization component](10_vis__insight_view.md) use this palette instead of the default colors.
+If you [uploaded a custom color palette](https://help.gooddata.com/pages/viewpage.action?pageId=86794489) to your workspace, the visualizations created based on the [Visualization component](10_vis__insight_view.md) use this palette instead of the default colors.

 To override the uploaded custom color palette for a specific visualization, define the `colorPalette` property for this visualization.
 The `colorPalette` property overrides the uploaded custom palette and the `colors` property, if it has been set for this visualization.